 Cannabis has had a rocky history in the United States.
-Starting in the 1920s, various states banned the use of the herb, which eventually leads to the federal government banning the plant’s use under any circumstances for several decades.
+Starting in the 1920s, various states banned the use of the herb, eventually leading to the federal government banning the plant’s use under any circumstances for several decades.

-Only in the 1970s did regulators consider the medical applications of the plant and began rolling out medical programs around the country.
-CBD wouldn’t be recognized as a medicinal agent for quite some time, and regulators saw all forms of the cannabis plant as a drug — including hemp.
+Only in the 1970s did regulators consider the plant’s medical applications and begin rolling out medical programs nationwide.
+For quite some time, CBD wouldn’t be recognized as a medicinal agent, and regulators saw all forms of the cannabis plant as a drug — including hemp.

 Now, as we inch our way towards a new decade, the landscape is much different.